jlink/functional-tdd/README.md

 The MVP consists of a simple command line UI using the keys `A` and `B` for team selection and '+' and '-' to increase or decrease the score of the selected team.
-Pressing 'ESC' will exit the game.
+Pressing 'X' will exit the game.